saurabhkemekar/Puzzle/README.md

     |0 6 1 |4 0 0 |0 5 0                                                  |1 4 3 |9 8 5 |7 2 6
     |4 0 0 |0 0 7 |2 0 1                                                  |9 8 5 |7 2 6 |1 4 3
     |0 0 0 |0 0 1 |4 3 9                                                  |7 2 6 |1 4 3 |9 8 5

+  ### Black jack
+ 1) For the blackjack game, we store the player's data using a list of dictionaries, with each dictionary storing each player’s name, hands, bets, profits and so on.
+ 2) Then Each player is asked the amount that he would like to bet.
+Then we choose two cards randomly from a list for each player using the random module.
+3) The player is then asked to make his move, ie to hit, double down, stand or split.
+For splitting, we use two recursive function calls(one for each split hand) and for hitting, we use a single recursive function call.
+After the player has finished his move(either by standing, getting busted or a blackjack), the dealer makes his move according to the rules.
+4) Then, profits for each hand of each player is calculated and appended to the profit list of each player.
+Then the player is asked whether he wants to play another game.
+If he chooses, he can play another round or he could quit the game.
+If he quits the game, total profit or total loss(whatever may be the case) is displayed for each player.